 - Type of Stop: Pull off or short walk

-You can stop at the Weeping Wall Viewpoint to take everything in, or you can take a short walk to get closer to The Weeping Wall.
+You can stop at the Weeping Wall Viewpoint to take everything in or take a short walk to get closer to The Weeping Wall.
 If there hasn’t been significant rainfall in a while, you’ll unlikely see anything more than a trickle.
-However if you visit in May or June with the snowmelt, it’s quite a beautiful sight.
+However, if you visit in May or June with the snowmelt, it’s quite a beautiful sight.

 Panther and Bridal Veil Falls